 No person may occupy or share the occupation or live in any room or premises on a long term basis other than the student assigned the room.

-Residents who have guests for longer than this risk disciplinary action and a financial penalty of £50 per guest per night and/or losing their own place in residence.
+Residents who have guests for longer than this risk disciplinary action and a financial penalty of £50 and/or losing their own place in residence.

 Residents are not permitted to sub-let, attempt to advertise their room for letting on websites or noticeboards, or allow other students to live in their room without the formal permission of the Student Accommodation Manager.